706 7 Avenue S.W, #110

 Results and Impact

-In 2023, Constellation Consulting Group conducted a Social Return on Investment (SROI) analysis which concluded that for every $1 invested in Inn from the Cold’s shelter and housing programs, $6.79 in social and economic value is created.
+In May 2023, Constellation Consulting Group conducted a Social Return on Investment (SROI) analysis of IFTC and calculated an SROI value of $6.79.
+This means that for every $1 spent by the charity, it generated $6.79 worth of economic and social value.

-While Charity Intelligence highlights these key results, they may not be a complete representation of Inn from the Cold’s results and impact.
+While Ci highlights these key results, they may not completely represent Inn from the Cold's results and impact.

-Charity Intelligence gave Inn from the Cold an impact rating of Fair for demonstrated social impact per dollar spent.
+Charity Intelligence has rated IFTC as Fair on demonstrated social impact per dollar spent.

 Impact Rating: Fair